Hermesfury/Bannergrabber_w/README.md

 **Unauthorized use may violate laws and terms of service.**

 ---
+**important note if the site is giving error kindly confirm that the ip address isnt a cloud ip from the waf you understand what i mean**

 **Remember**: In cybersecurity, "access denied" often means "security working correctly" 🔒